‘Last updated: December 8th 2018’.

-A pet tracker or dog tracker can be defined as a device that uses different technologies to keep track of pet’s locations.
+A pet tracker or gps dog tracker can be defined as a device that uses different technologies to keep track of pet’s locations.
 These pet tracker devices are commonly attached to pet collars for dogs and cats to provide real time round the clock tracking, so you can monitor the movements of your pets.
-With the new trackers you can point the exact location, making it easier to locate them if they become lost or stolen.
+With the new trackers, you can point the exact location, making it easier to locate them if they become lost or stolen.
+Some of these GPS Trackers even give an alert when your pet leaves a pre-determined virtual area commonly called geo-fence.
 Modern technology has now made it possible to keep tabs on our furry four-legged friends from afar with dog trackers.

 Best Dog Tracker

 |Name||Pod 3 - GPS Pet Tracker and Activity Monitor||Tractive GPS Pet Tracker||Pawfit||Trakimo||Weenect||Pebbell V2||Yepzon One||Kippy|